kevincjhung/Code_Examples_App/README.md

 ✅ use getStaticProps to load the post

+✅ implement incremental static regeneration to update the page after the site has been built on a per-page basis.

+✅ use getStaticProps to load the post

 ✅ use swr, or useEffect to fetch the comments for the post.

 ## 5) Create a comment